ibm-cloud-docs/EventStreams/eventstreams112.md

 By default, Kafka uses at least once semantics.

-To enable exactly once semantics, the idempotent or transactional producers must be used.
-The idempotent producer is enabled by setting `enable.idempotence` to `true` and guarantees that exactly one copy of each message is written to Kafka even if it retries.
-The transactional producer enables sending data to multiple partitions such that either all messages are successfully delivered, or none of them are, ie a transaction is either fully committed or fully discarded.
-Offsets can also be included in transactions allowing building applications that read, processed and write messages to Kafka.
+To enable exactly once semantics, you must use the idempotent or transactional producers.
+The idempotent producer is enabled by setting `enable.idempotence` to `true` and guarantees that exactly one copy of each message is written to Kafka, even if it retries.
+The transactional producer enables the sending of data to multiple partitions such that either all messages are successfully delivered, or none of them are.
+That is, a transaction is either fully committed or fully discarded.
+You can also include offsets in transactions to enable you to build applications that read, process, and write messages to Kafka.

 ## Code snippets